DavidRevolt/TrioSoft/README.md

 App modularization approach is very similar to [Now in Android](https://github.com/android/nowinandroid/) App which developed by google.

 To learn more about this approach check out [modularization learning journey](https://github.com/android/nowinandroid/blob/main/docs/ArchitectureLearningJourney.md).

+## Vico chart drawing limitations
+Vico chart library Drawing limitations:
+1. Must have at least 2 points to draw the graph.
+2. In some cases If the first point ever created is _Temperature:0°_, _Humidity:0%_, adding more points afterwards might not trigger graph drawing, in that case relaunching the app will fix the issue.